austimkelly/ghas-utils/pull_all_security_alerts/implementing-a-ghas-reporting-strategy.md

 * If a valid secret, work with the developer to remove the secret from the codebase and rotate the secret.
 * If it's a legitimate bypass, consider other bypass patterns and if you can build exclusion roles (e.g. for unit tets).

-## What reporting exists to answer these questions?
+## What GHAS reporting exists to answer these questions?

 The next step in building a reporting strategy is to understand what reporting is available to you "out-of-the-box".
 Github Advanced Security has excellent reporting capabilities documented (see References).
 It can be difficult to get a bird's eye view of the reporting feature across Enterprise, Organization, and Repository scopes.
 I've built a template in a Google Sheet: [GHAS Security Reporting Capabilities](https://docs.google.com/spreadsheets/d/1gZz0dPl6jLYyNqhglIyzkoy-oq_Q38wh3xx6_WKW8sg/edit#gid=0) that provides a flattened view of what metrics are available for each scope.
 A scope is defined as the ownership level: Enterprise, Organization, or Repository.
 By comparing your own questions and desired insights against existing capabilities you can get a quick glimpse of what you can get out-of-the-box versus what you would need to build custom reporting for.

 ![Reporting Capabilities Image](./img/reporting_capabilities_checklist.png)

-## Who has access to the built-in reporting?
+## Who has access to the built-in GHAS reporting?

 Once you know the level of built-in reporting by scopes, you need to determine who gets access to reporting.
 This is generally described in the [Permission to view data in security overview](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/about-security-overview#permission-to-view-data-in-security-overview), however I provide a flattened view of all the permissions in [Security Reporting Permissions](https://docs.google.com/spreadsheets/d/1gZz0dPl6jLYyNqhglIyzkoy-oq_Q38wh3xx6_WKW8sg/edit#gid=486941505) (a Google Sheet).